 - An external member with a doctorate who is a member of the research or university communities.

 - An external member with an interest in the project from the industrial, academic or research communities.
 This person must have at least a master’s degree.

 - An external member can be added when the dissertation is submitted for evaluation; if the external member is required for the doctoral exam, then this member can be added just before the dissertation is submitted for evaluation.

 - The external independent member is not required at the time of the doctoral exam.
 In fact, it is not recommended that this member be added at the time of the doctoral exam, because he or she could possibly no longer be considered as independent between the time of the doctoral exam and final submission of the dissertation.

 - In the case of a confidential project, the research supervisor must ensure that all jury members sign a Recognition of Confidentiality Agreement (available at the Graduate Studies Office).
 See Confidentiality of theses and dissertations.

 - During the semester in which the student has registered for Research Problem (DGA1031), the research supervisor undertakes the process of composing the jury for the second and third sections of the exam.
 This ensures that everything is in place for the start of the semester during which the written doctoral exam will take place and gives the student the chance to quickly obtain the list of books to study.

-- In the middle of the same semester, the Graduate Program Office will send the research supervisor all relevant documents to make the jury composition official.
+- In the middle of the same semester, the Graduate Studies Office will send the research supervisor all relevant documents to make the jury composition official.